mdn/webextensions-examples/react-es6-popup/README.md

     npm start

 Any time you edit a file, [web-ext][web-ext] will reload the extension in Firefox.
 To see the popup, click the watermelon icon from the browser bar.
-Here is an example screenshot:
+Here is what it looks like:

 ![popup screenshot](screenshots/popup.png "React popup screenshot")